dice-group/LIMES/docs/user_manual/configuration_file/defining_link_specifications.md

 normalized such that 0 equates to no similarity and 1 is an exact match.
 * **Levenshtein**: The Levenshtein distance is a string metric for measuring the difference between two strings.
-Informally, the Levenshtein distance between two strings is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one string into the other.
+Informally, the Levenshtein distance between two strings is the minimum number of single-character edits (insertions, deletNullIndexerException(ions or substitutions) required to change one string into the other.
 It is named after the Soviet mathematician Vladimir Levenshtein, who considered this distance in 1965.
 Normalized Levenshtein distance is computed by dividing the Levenshtein distance by the length of the input string.
 Let $d_{lvn}$ be the normalized Levenshtein distance.